Calls

 A call for proposals for GTI awareness projects is launched every four years with the next one expected in 2024.

-MRV awareness calls
+IP awareness calls

-The specific agreement between the Belgian Development Cooperation (DGD) and the Royal Belgian Institute of Natural Sciences (RBINS) aims to contribute through its CEBioS program to a better knowledge of biodiversity and a better implementation of international environmental conventions in developing countries.
+The specific agreement between the Belgian Development Cooperation (DGD) and the Institute of Natural Sciences (RBINS) aims to contribute through its CEBioS program to a better knowledge of biodiversity and a better implementation of international environmental conventions in developing countries.

-In order to measure, report and verify (MRV) on the state of biodiversity, especially in the framework of the implementation of the Convention on Biological Diversity (CBD), the development of indicators is a key tool to monitor the implementation of NBSAPs.
+In order to measure, report and verify (former MRV) on the state of biodiversity, especially in the framework of the implementation of the Convention on Biological Diversity (CBD), the development of indicators is a key tool to monitor the implementation of NBSAPs.
 This goes hand in hand with the collection of data to establish them.
 Such indicators can also be used to measure the progress of policies and projects, to support policy-making, etc.

 Two calls for the development of such indicators have been launched in 2019.
 Eight projects in French-speaking partner countries were selected and implemented, as well as 5 projects in English-speaking partner countries.
 During the closing workshops of these two calls (Bujumbura, 2022) the leaders of these projects discussed and presented ideas for awareness raising projects as a continuation of their MRV projects.